percona/psmysql-docs/docs/security/using-keyring-plugin.md

 | Data type    | Text                   |
 | Default      |

-This variable is used to define the location of the keyring_vault_plugin configuration file.
+This variable defines the location of the keyring_vault_plugin configuration file.

 ### `keyring_vault_timeout`